 Upper Antelope Canyon

-There is a different entrance to upper and lower antelope canyon tours.
+Upper Antelope Canyon Showing Sun Beam Coming into Slot Canyon, Page, Arizona, USA (ADBE) There is a different entrance to upper and lower Antelope Canyon tours.
 The prices and crowds are also different.
 Known for the beam of light phenomenon, the Upper Antelope Canyon attracts many tourists each year.

-This part of the canyon is popular in Arizona and it is formed due to the massive flash floods that eroded the Navajo sandstone.
-We need to be grateful for the monsoon seasons in Arizona as without the natural occurrence, the Canyon would not exist.
+This part of the canyon is popular in Arizona, and it was formed due to the massive flash floods that eroded the Navajo sandstone.
+We need to be grateful for the monsoon seasons in Arizona as, without the natural occurrence, the Canyon would not exist.

 Many say that it looks as if you are walking through a painted world created of rock and sand.
 No words can justify the beauty of the canyon.